Link To All Ferret Health Care Articles

 X-rays when these pets are significantly ill might show mild to moderate ileus.
 X-rays might also show hazy definition of the shadows of your ferret’s abdominal organs due to edema fluids generated by inflammation.

 So your veterinarian will probably make his or her diagnosis based on excluding other possible causes.
-That is, your vet will attempt to eliminate the other possible causes of diarrhea and vomiting in ferrets: ingestion of foreign objects or toxins, IBD, intestinal lymphoma, campylobacter, helicobacter , salmonella, parasites, etc. Read more about those issues here.
+That is, your vet will attempt to eliminate the other possible causes of diarrhea and vomiting in ferrets: ingestion of foreign objects or toxins, IBD, intestinal lymphoma, campylobacter, helicobacter, salmonella, parasites, etc. Read more about some of those issues here.

-It is quite unlikely that your veterinarian would attempt to do this because of the risk, specialized apparatus required and small size of ferrets; but should one peer at the lining of your ferrets intestine he/she would notice that the intestinal lining was reddened and inflamed.
-Should a small snippet of that intestinal tissue be examined under a microscope, lymphocytes numbers would probably be found in excess and intestinal villi blunted. (ref
+It is unlikely that your regular veterinarian would attempt to do this because of the risk, the specialized apparatus required and your ferret’s small size; but should one peer at the lining of your ferrets intestine he/she would notice that the intestinal lining was reddened and inflamed.
+Should a small snippet of that intestinal tissue be examined under a microscope, lymphocytes numbers would probably be found in excess and intestinal villi would be blunted (deformed).

 How Might My Veterinarian Treat This Milder Form Of Coronavirus Disease?

-What Are The Symptoms Of The Usually Fatal Systemic Form Of Coronavirus (FRSCV) That I Might See In My Ferret?
+What Are The Symptoms Of The Usually Fatal Systemic Form Of Coronavirus (FRSCV) That One Might See In Their Ferret?

 The much more serious systemic form of Coronavirus disease often begins much the same as the less serious intestinal (enteric) form.
 Greenish diarrhea is common.
 But it often progresses to contain visual or hidden blood (hematochezia).
 That is accompanied by a lack of appetite, major weight loss and dehydration.
 There is a lot of abdominal pain associated with this disease.
 It is not uncommon for these ferrets to grind their teeth.
 One can often feel (palpate) lumps in these ferrets’ abdomens.
 One might mistake those lumps for objects the ferret swallowed (in reality they are granulomas) – clumps of immune system cells attacking ferret cells that were damaged by the virus.
 It is not unusual for these ferrets to have pale gums since many become anemic.
 These ferrets will occasionally have enlarged superficial lymph nodes (just under their skin) but that is quite uncommon.
 Lymphoma is the most common cause of enlarged lymph nodes in ferrets.
 A few infected ferrets exhibit signs of brain or nerve damage as well.
 The average survival time after symptoms first begin is ~2.5 months.